elifefirat/elifefirat.github.io/sections/2-experience.md

 CSC061- Introduction to Programming (Winter-2018)

+---

+### Invited Talks

+"A Classroom-based Investigation" hosted by University of Nottingham Research Software Network, 7th August 2020

+"Data Visualization Literacy" hosted by University of Nottingham Digital Research Group, 25th of September 2020

+---
 ### Service to the Professional Community
 Reviewer for the IEEE Transactions on Visualization and Computer Graphics (TVCG)